 - Huge profit margins

 Laser engraving is the best way of adding value to otherwise bland objects.
 Value addition is one of the easiest ways of charging a premium for products.
-People naturally gravitate towards personalized items and they won’t mind spending more for such items.
+People naturally gravitate towards personalized items and they won’t mind spending more on such items.
 You can easily buy a piece of jewelry, add customized and durable engravings on it and sell it for a lot more than you would without the engraving.
 Suffice it to say that laser engraved items will give you very good margins.